-For fabric hampers, toss the fabric bag in the washer and wash in warm or hot water with a heavy duty detergent (Tide and Persil are considered heavy-duty with enough enzymes to break down odor-causing bacteria and soil).
-Allow to air dry.
+For fabric hampers, toss the fabric bag in the washer and wash in warm or hot water with a heavy duty detergent (Tide and Persil are considered heavy duty with enough enzymes to break down odor-causing bacteria and soil).
+Let air dry.

 How to Disinfect a Laundry Hamper

 Whether you have a "washable" or "non-washable" hamper, if you are smelling a musty, mildew odor, then you must use a disinfectant like chlorine bleach or pine oil to kill the mold spores.
 For a scrubbable hamper, just add the disinfectant to your cleaning water (be sure to wear gloves to prevent hand irritation).
 If it is a fabric hamper, add the disinfectant to the washer during the wash cycle.